 We believe that you can have it all: high quality, sustainable seafood that is good for you and better for our oceans, too.

-Using sustainable hook and line fishing methods and following strict fishing limits helps to ensure healthy wild fish populations and limits bycatch.
+Using sustainable fishing methods and following strict fishing limits helps to ensure healthy wild fish populations and limits bycatch.
 We are committed to protecting our valuable natural resources for generations to come.

 The Story of Oregon's Choice